dafarry/bifurcation-diagram/README.md

   Linux distros but not the "fake" ffmpeg that's a front-end to avconv that was in many distros until just recently.

+  **install-pypy-on-ubuntu.md**

+  Installing Pypy on Ubuntu proved to be a bit fiddly, so a bunch of notes are included here to install it with the needed libraries.